 At Churchstanton Primary school we value the social, cognitive, emotional and physical importance that physical education and sports have to offer.
-Our school has adopted Real PE's child-centred approach to learning that aims to include, challenge and support every child and to give them the opportunity to achieve.
+Our school has adopted Real PE's child-centred approach to learning that aims to include, challenge and support for every child giving them the opportunity to achieve.
 We are committed to the development of agility, balance and coordination and healthy competition that is taught through cooperative learning experiences in a fun, collaborative environment.
-Our aim is to ensure all our children develop a positive attitude towards their physical health and that the key skills they learn are carried forward throughout their lives.
+Our aim is to ensure all our children develop a positive attitude towards their physical health and that the key skills they learn are carried forward throughout their lives ensuring they develop into Responsible, Resilient, Respectful, Risktakers.

 Churchstanton Primary School Sports Funding 2017-2019